-How Does Address Ownership Proof Protocol Work with BitBox02?
+How Does Address Ownership Proof Protocol (AOPP) Work with BitBox02?

 Before we explain how Address Ownership Proof Protocol works with BitBox02, let’s first take a brief look at what exactly Address Ownership Proof Protocol and BitBox02 are.